astronomer/docs/astro/runtime-release-notes.md

 ### Support for Airflow 2.2.4

 Astro Runtime 4.1.0 includes support for Apache Airflow 2.2.4, which exclusively contains bug fixes and performance improvements.
-For details on the release, read the [Airflow 2.2.4 changelog](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-4-2022-02-22).
+For details on the release, read the [Apache Airflow® 2.2.4 changelog](https://airflow.apache.org/docs/apache-airflow/stable/changelog.html#airflow-2-2-4-2022-02-22).

 ## Astro Runtime 4.0.11